-In the existing Flood Map for Planning (FMfP), 98% of the site is located within Flood Zone 2, only 2% of the site located in Flood Zone 3a.
-Viewing the model results for the 3.3% AEP event, 2% of the site is also located in Flood Zone 3b.
-All flooding at this site is associated with the River Thames, see Figure 3.
+In the existing Flood Map for Planning (FMfP), approximately 5% of the site is inundated by Flood Zone 2.
+No part of the site is located within Flood Zone 3a or 3b.
+All fluvial flooding at this site is associated with the River Thames, see Figure 3.

-The EA climate change fluvial outputs for Flood Zone 2 and 3 have also been assessed, the entire site is inundated by Flood Zone 2 and the proportion of the site located in Flood Zone 3a increases to 12%, see Figure 4.
+The EA climate change fluvial outputs for Flood Zone 2 and 3 have also been assessed.
+During these events, the entire site is located within Flood Zone 2 and 4% is located within Flood Zone 3a, see Figure 4.